-The permanent site of the present campus is located at the northern boundary of Niceville between State Road 85 and State Road 285 in a beautiful wooded area.
+The permanent site of the Niceville campus is located between State Road 85 and State Road 285 in a beautiful wooded area.
 It was designated on November 24, 1965.
 Transfer of 264 acres of land from the Eglin Air Force Reservation was made by an Act of Congress in January, 1966, to Okaloosa-Walton Community College.